 The highways sector in India is witnessing significant interest from both domestic as well as foreign investors following the policy initiatives taken by the Government of India to promote Public Private Partnership (PPP) on Design, Build, Finance, Operate and Transfer (DBFOT) basis.
-However, the inflow of investment will depend significantly on a comprehensive policy and regulatory framework necessary for addressing the complexities of PPP, especially for balancing the interests of users and investors.
-In particular, the transformation of rules must be accompanied by a change in the institutional mindset.
+Several State Governments have also initiated similar policies for attracting private investment in State Highways.
+However, the actual inflow of investment will depend significantly on a comprehensive policy and regulatory framework necessary for addressing the complexities of PPP especially for balancing the interests of users and investors.
+Moreover, the transformation of rules must be accompanied by a change in the institutional mindset.